 - Blood and urine tests

-Your doctor also may recommend that you stay in the hospital for closer monitoring.
-In the hospital you may be given:
+Your doctor also may tell you to stay in the hospital so they can watch you closely.
+In the hospital, you might get:

 - Medicine to help prevent seizures, lower your blood pressure, and prevent other problems

-- Steroid injections to help your baby's lungs develop more quickly
+- Steroid injections to help your baby's lungs develop faster

 Other treatments include:

-- Magnesium can be injected into the veins to prevent eclampsia-related seizures
+- Injections of magnesium to prevent eclampsia-related seizures

 For severe preeclampsia, your doctor may need to deliver your baby right away, even if you're not close to term.
-After delivery, signs and symptoms of preeclampsia should go away within 1 to 6 weeks, but could last longer.
+Afterward, symptoms of preeclampsia should go away within 1 to 6 weeks but could last longer.